 • Feeds the masses.
 Great for making for company because it’s easy to double (or even triple!)

-• 6-8 corn tortillas We prefer corn tortillas since they are more traditional and add more flavor to the recipe, but you can swap the corn tortillas with similarly sized Flour Tortillas.
+• Corn tortillas, 6 inch (8): Classic texture and flavor; dipping them in hot sauce keeps them pliable and prevents cracking.
+We prefer corn tortillas since they are more traditional and add more flavor to the recipe, but you can swap the corn tortillas with similarly sized Flour Tortillas.
 (No need to dip flour tortillas in the sauce before rolling.)

-• TOPPINGS – Add olives, tomatoes, diced red onions, sliced jalapenos, fresh cilantro, salsa, chili peppers, black beans, or corn.
+• toppings (optional) – olives, tomatoes, diced red onions, sliced jalapenos, fresh cilantro, salsa, chili peppers, black beans, or corn

-2. FILLING.
-In a small bowl, combine 2 cups shredded chicken, 1 cup of cheese, 1 (19-ounce) green chiles, salt, and pepper.
+FILLING.
+In a large bowl, combine shredded chicken, 1 cup of cheese, green chiles, and salt and pepper to taste.

-3. SAUCE.
-In a small skillet, bring 1 (4½-ounce) can enchilada sauce to a boil.
+SAUCE.
+In a small skillet, bring the enchilada sauce to a boil.
 Remove from heat.

-5. Spoon ⅓ cup of chicken mixture and 2 tablespoons sour cream down the center for each tortilla (I usually put the sour cream in a sandwich bag and cut the bottom tip which makes it easier to squirt right down the center).
+• Spoon ⅓ cup of chicken mixture and 2 tablespoons sour cream down the center for each tortilla.

 • Repeat with remaining tortillas.
 Pour the remaining heated enchilada sauce over the top.
 Sprinkle with the remaining 1 cup of cheese.

-Close up image of chicken enchilada recipe on white plate.
+Close up image of our green chili chicken enchiladas on a white plate.

 Servings: 4